 Mix in brilliant sunshine, crystal blue skies, and cobblestoned courtyards that are a feast for the eyes, and the warmth of the city will win your heart.

-For many visitors the first stop for experiencing the very heartbeat of Madrid is in the Puerta del Sol for people watching at one of the city's busiest plazas.
-Then, it's off to Plaza Mayor (only a few minutes' walk away from Puerta del Sol) for a bite to eat or for browsing the many shops that line this huge urban square.
+For many visitors the very heartbeat of Madrid is in the Puerta del Sol for people-watching at one of the city's busiest plazas.
+Then it's off to Plaza Mayor (only a few minutes' walk away from Puerta del Sol) for a bite to eat or for browsing the many shops that line this huge urban square.

 Other must-sees include some of the best Madrid flamenco dance performances at Cafe de Chinitas and - although not for the feint of heart - a traditional bullfight at the Las Ventas bullring